 CDRH has established an automated, internal tracking system that efficiently identifies the reporting status of active PAS studies ordered since January 1, 2005 based on study timelines incorporated in study protocols and agreed upon by the CDRH and applicants.
 This system represents CDRH's effort to ensure that all PAS commitments are fulfilled in a timely manner.

 In addition, CDRH launched this publicly available webpage to keep all stakeholders informed of the progress of each PAS.
 The webpage displays general information regarding each PAS, as well as the overall study status (based on protocol-driven timelines and the adequacy of the data) and the applicant's reporting status for each submission due.

-versus 30 months of dual antiplatelet therapy on the composite of all death, myocardial infarction and stroke free survival, as well as ARC definite or probable ST free survival, in patients treated with drug eluting stents.
+implantation to determine the optimal duration.
 The patients will be randomized to either their DAPT or placebo and followed from 12 months to 30 months post index procedure

 Study Population Description

 This device is indicated for improving luminal diameter for

 28 mm in length in native coronary arteries > 2.5 mm to < 4.0 mm in diameter.
 Study patients with ischemic heart disease due to stenotic lesions in either native coronary arteries or coronary artery bypass grafts undergoing percutaneous coronary intervention with TAXUS Liberté stent placement and no contraindications to prolonged dual antiplatlet therapy are eligible to be enrolled in this study.
 Patients randomized to the control group will receive placebo.

 Up to 4200 patients will be randomized for participation in